Steps to take

 4. Download the Latest Handbook

-The Handbook for the next race are now available online.
+The Handbook for the next race will be available from November.
 Everything you need to know is in them.
 Make sure you download the handbook specific to your event and check back for any updates just prior to the race.

 5. Start training and enter a few local events